0foo/dotfiles/machine-prep/docker/mutant-city/README.md

 Run the container with:

 ```
-docker run --rm -it -v /PATH/TO/MOUNT:/data mutant-city
+docker run --rm -it -v /PATH/TO/MOUNT:/data mutant-encrypt
 ```